uktrade/pg-bulk-ingest/README.md

 The API is made of 3 functions:

-- `overwrite` - deletes everything from the table before ingesting
+- `overwrite` - deletes all existing data in the table before ingesting the incoming data
-- `append` - appends to the table
+- `append` - appends all incoming data to the table
-- `merge` - merges data with the existing data in the table based on primary key
+- `upsert` - inserts the incoming data into the table, but if a primary key matches an existing row, updates the existing row

 In each case: